 The following year, I went back to work at DEMA as a state employee, assuming the duties of Personnel Director.
 In July of 2000, I was chosen to be the Personnel Director at Camp Navajo, a DEMA facility west of Flagstaff.
 That was when I moved full time to Munds Park, living in my parents’ home.
 In 2001, my wife Sue and I built our home on the lot next to my parents’ home which I had owned for many years.
 During the years I worked at Camp Navajo, I assumed more duties.
 When I retired in the spring of 2004 I was in charge of Personnel, Information Technology, Security and Logistics.

 Since moving to Munds Park, I have been involved in many activities.
-In 2002 I was elected to the Pinewood Sanitary District Board of Directors, and currently serve as the Chairman of the Board.
-I’m currently the Vice-President of the Munds Park Trail Stewards (MUTS), Vice President of the Pinewood Property Owners Association (PPOA), and Chairman of the Board of Directors for the Pinewood Fire District
+In 2002 I was elected to the Pinewood Sanitary District Board of Directors, and served as the Chairman of the Board for over 16 years.
+I’m currently the Chairman of the Board of Directors for the Pinewood Fire District, President of the Pinewood Property Owners Association (PPOA) and Treasurer of the Munds Park Trails Stewards (MUTS).

-Sue and I have 6 children, 8 grandchildren and 4 great-grandchildren.
-One son and his three children live in Phoenix and our other son lives in Flagstaff.
-We have daughters living with their families in Alabama, Alaska, New Hampshire and Virginia.
+Sue and I have 6 children, 8 grandchildren and 4 great-grandchildren and one great-great.
+One son and his three children live in Phoenix and our other son lives in Doney Park.
+We have daughters living with their families in Alabama, Washington state, New Hampshire and Virginia.

 Being able to retire and live in Munds Park is a dream come true for Sue and me.
 My favorite hobbies are hunting, fishing and camping so living in the North Country is a big advantage for us.
 In the mid-1950’s I hunted deer in Munds Park with my brother Larry and two other brothers, Paul and Larry Eskew.
 The next year they staked out the right of way for I-17, right through where we had camped the year before.
 Sue and I really enjoy working around the house and improving the looks of our property with lots of trees, roses and other flowering plants.